 Inventory is valued at cost using the first-in, first-out (FIFO) method.
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
 A portion of fund balance, representing inventory, is considered Nonspendable.
-(Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.)
-USDA commodity inventory consists of food donated by the United States Department of Agriculture.
-It is valued at the prices paid by the USDA for the commodities.

-Summary of Significant Accounting Policies Changes for 2016-2017:
+Summary of Significant Accounting Policies Changes for 2016-2017